ATR1N1TY/ATR1N1TY/Readme.md

 ## I'm a Frontend Developer, who loves learning about Philosophy, Psychology, Future and what can we do to improve them!

 * 🔮 2022 Goals: Become a developer who makes stuff PIXEL PERFECT!
-* 📚 I’m currently learning Redux, Next.js, Typescript, Data Structures & Algorithms.
+* 📚 I’m currently learning Three.js, Dijkstra's algorithm.
-* ⚡ Currently I'm building an full Ecommerce App.
+* ⚡ Currently I'm building Personal Portfolio Website.

-Form was last updated on: Thursday, June 16, 2022
+Form was last updated on: Sunday, July 17, 2022

 <br />